 Congratulations to the prize winners - Our Lady of Grace Catholic Infant School (Brent) and Richmond Park Academy who won a Haxnicks Grower Frame with a Poly Cover, Giant Easy Tunnel and Potato Patio Planters

-So as the school year draws to a close this week, Haxnicks would like to wish all our junior growers happy growing and happy holidays!
+So as the school year draws to a close, Haxnicks would like to wish all our junior growers happy growing.
+And of course happy holidays!

 Goodbye for now,